 3. Seaweed Stir-Fry

 Cooking seaweed can take away some of the strong flavors, and helps make it a little more palatable to sea veggie newbies.
-Either arame or hijiki can be used here, and while arame is more mild, both will benefit from the quick cooking and flavor pairing of this yummy side dish.
+Either arame or hijiki can be used here, and while arame is more mild, both will benefit from the quick cooking.
 Arame and hijiki need to be soaked before using.
 Simply add a handful of seaweed to a bowl, cover with water, and let rest 10 minutes (it will double or triple in size).
 You can then toss into your favorite stir-fry, or use one of the following recipes below.